Characterizing NIP henselian fields: The main theorem and immediate consequences

 \section{The main theorem and immediate consequences}

 We are now in a position to prove our main theorem. \begin{theorem} Let $(K,v)$ be a henselian valued field.
-Then $(K,v)$ is NIP if and only if all of the following hold:
+Then $(K,v)$ is NIP if and only if both of the following hold: